ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 {% include linkedHeading.html heading="Embodied emissions" level=3 %}

-Embodied emissions should be based on the asset database or approximations described above and ideally the CMDB records will include manufacturer data about each asset's embodied carbon although this isn't common yet.
+Embodied emissions should be based on the asset database described above and ideally the CMDB records will include manufacturer data about each asset's embodied carbon or at least enough information that it can be looked up via data sheets.
 Where this is not present approximations may be used based on typical values - see <a href="/information/lifecycle/example/server">Server example</a> for some suggestions around how to do this.

-In the earlier diagram the cooling and lighting boxes were in a different shade of green because they are not technology hardware but general purpose equipment that support it.
-For embodied emissions they are out of the scope of the TCS but you should still calculate them for full <a href="/glossary#greenhouse-gas-ghg-protocols">GHGP Scope 3</a> emissions.
+In the earlier diagram the cooling/lighting/other boxes were distinguished in a different shade of green because they are not technology hardware but general purpose equipment that support it.
+For embodied emissions they are out of the scope of the TCS and therefore not discussed but you should still calculate them for full <a href="/glossary#greenhouse-gas-ghg-protocols">GHGP Scope 3</a> emissions.

 {% include linkedHeading.html heading="Operational emissions - reporting" level=3 %}

 If an organisation needs to report the total company emissions including any technology ones then the task can be reduced to identifying all sites and then getting the electricity usage for them and the carbon intensity at that site.
-Where an office is leased and the organisation isn't directly billed then the overall building electricity bill should be divided up and attributed to each org by a measure such as employee count or square footage - though the latter is better suited to heating costs.
+When a facility is leased and the organisation isn't directly billed then the overall building electricity bill should be divided up and attributed to each org by a measure such as employee count or square footage - though the latter is better suited to heating costs.

 When reporting is wanted on technology specifically, e.g.if a CTO is asked to provide the emissions of all the teams and hardware that they are responsible for then the task is more complex and discussed below.
-In an optimal scenario all equipment is actively measuring power and reporting back on this to a central location but this is not normally done today and so approximations must be made.
+It is assumed that the ability to monitor power consumption of all devices is not available as this is not common today.

 Unlike for the embodied calculation the operational one must take account of the location and the electricity mix at that location including any on-site generators or renewables.

-__Data centres and server rooms__: Assuming only one organisation has equipment in the data centre this should be the simplest case because this is the one case where operational emissions can come directly from the building electricity usage.
-Otherwise this is the same as for a server room where the device inventory data must be used to get approximate numbers based on device power use.
+__Data centres and server rooms__: Assuming only one organisation has equipment in the data centre this should be simple because this is the one case where operational emissions can actually come directly from the building electricity usage.
+Otherwise this is the same as for a server room and the device inventory data must be used to get approximate numbers based on device power use.

-In the embodied carbon section the building, heating, lighting etc for a data centre was out of scope because this standard is designed to help understand and optimise hardware and software.
+In the section above describing embodied carbon the building, heating, lighting etc for a data centre was out of scope because this standard is designed to help understand and optimise hardware and software.
 Nonetheless, in calculating total operational emissions for a data centre or anything at scale then it is conventional to include this for 2 reasons:
  * It may be tricky to isolate these periphery devices for a data centre where they'll form part of the power draw
- * When comparing the efficiency of cloud vs on-prem PUE is typically included because it can make a significant difference
+ * PUE is typically included when comparing the efficiency of cloud vs on-prem  because it can make a significant difference
      *  e.g. 1.6 vs 1.2 for example respectively. (but bear in mind there can be negatives like more water usage).
      * for embodied carbon there's no equivalent comparison of all the building and facility carbon